mohsinalimat/ASCustomBannerView/README.md

 # ASCustomBannerView

 This is a banner with similar style to the App Store.
 It has auto-slide to left every 5 seconds and manual-slide to both sides.
-It can be used quickly only by passing an array of images
+It can be used quickly only by passing an array of images.

 Lenguage: Swift 2